The Story Museum – Privacy Statement

 - We aim to communicate with you about the work that we do in ways that you find relevant, timely and respectful.
 To do this we use data that we have stored about you, such as what events you have booked for in the past, as well as any preferences you may have told us about.

-- We may also contact you about our work by telephone.
-However we will always get explicit consent from you before doing this.
+- We may also contact you by telephone about our work.
+However we will always obtain explicit consent from you before doing this.
 Please bear in mind that this does not apply to telephone calls that we may need to make to you related to your purchases (as above).

 Other processing activities

 - In addition to marketing communications, we also process personal information in the following ways that are within our legitimate organisational interests:

 - We may analyse data that we hold about you to ensure that the content and timing of communications that we send you are as relevant to you as possible.

 - We may analyse data we hold about you in order to identify and prevent fraud.